Rayner House Care was set up in 1984 by local businessman Bill Rayner who wanted to provide affordable care for the residents of Solihull.

 The Chairman of Trustees is Dr Peter Travis who has been associated with Rayner House since it first opened in 1985, firstly as visiting doctor to the home then, on his retirement from the NHS, as a trustee since 2009.

 He became Chairman in 2012 and leads a small team of trustees drawn from varied professional backgrounds having skills in areas including social care, accountancy, human resources, pharmacy, chartered surveying, voluntary work and legal matters.
 A list of all current Trustees is displayed within the home’s reception area.

 The Chairman of the Trustees is registered with the Care Quality Commission as the “registered home provider”.

-The Trust Manager is the “registered manager”.
+The Care Manager is the “registered manager”.
 They are responsible for the day-to-day well-being of residents and general running of our services.

 A Business Manager deals with all financial, property and resource matters.

 Photographs of key people mentioned in this guide and how to contact them are displayed within the home’s reception area.
 Our receptionist will be pleased to help you if you need more information.

 As a non-profit organisation dedicated to providing the very best standards of care, we do not seek any financial donations, but are always incredibly grateful for them.